How to use Find my Phone with HomePod

 Apple announced a handful of new products and software last week, including updates for Siri with Apple HomePod.

 Download the latest HomePod update (after updating to iOS 12), and your HomePod will get pinging "Find my Phone"-like feature similar to what's already available on the Apple Watch.
-Siri can now help you locate your iPhone ($1,000 at T-Mobile USA), iPad ($345 at Amazon Marketplace), Apple Watch or MacBook ($1,199 at Amazon.com).
+Siri can now help you locate your iPhone, iPad ($599 at Apple), Apple Watch or MacBook ($1,899 at Apple).

 Your HomePod will audibly ping nearby devices to locate them.
 For example to find your mobile device, just ask the speaker "Hey, Siri, where's my iPhone?"
 In our testing, Siri replied with, "I found CNET's iPhone nearby.
 Should I try to make it play a sound?"